 With hindsight and in view of my then newfound passion for photography, it almost seems as if it was fate which brought me to this legendary island to witness and capture on film the final decades of a vanishing golden era.

-I've chosen to offer our customer a selection of three print sizes and a choice of four types of quality print papers, as laid out in the detailed individual price table below for each photograph.
+I've chosen to offer our customer a selection of three print sizes and a choice of four types of durable high-quality print papers, as laid out in the detailed individual price table below for each photograph.

-I believe that anyone who purchases an original 'Ibiza History Culture' photograph quality print is getting more than a picture of outstanding documentary and aesthetic importance but is also acquiring a unique investment of a photographic fine-art piece.
+I believe that anyone who purchases an original 'Ibiza History Culture' photograph durable high-quality print is getting more than a picture of outstanding documentary and aesthetic importance but is also acquiring a unique investment of a photographic fine-art piece.

 The preservation of History Culture is essential to human existence.